 - Positively identify the patient

-View primary and/or secondary ID according to college guidelines, preferably including one picture ID.
+View primary and/or secondary ID according to College guidelines, preferably including one picture ID.

 As the PharmaNet patient record is private and confidential, family members must produce ID and can request only their own record.
 If the request is on behalf of a child, use your professional judgment and privacy legislation guidelines to decide if a parent can request on a child’s behalf.
 A child considered old enough to make a health care decision is also considered responsible enough to make this decision.
-If you have any questions regarding a minor, please contact the College.
+If you have any questions regarding a minor, please contact the Ministry of Health.

 - Confirm the patient’s address on PharmaNet